-The draft Statement of Accounts was authorised for issue by the Judith Badger, Strategic Director of Finance and Customer Services on 31 May 2019.
+The Statement of Accounts were authorised for issue by the Judith Badger, Strategic Director of Finance and Customer Services on 30 November 2020.
 Events taking place after this date are not reflected in the Financial Statements or Notes.

-Where events taking place before this date provided information about conditions existing at 31 March 2018, the figures in the Financial Statements and Notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the Financial Statements and Notes have been adjusted in all material respects to reflect the impact of this information.